Official Master’s Degree “Barcelona Jazz Master”

 Camps, JonathanPhysiological and psychological aspects of interpretive practice

-Canela, CarmeInstrumental Performance: Sing
+Canela, CarmeInstrumental Performance: Voice

 Capella, FrancescInstrumental Performance: Piano; Improvisation; Composition